 Camp Harlam's leadership is dedicated to helping families afford our extraordinary summer experience in any way possible.
 In addition to partnerships with URJ synagogues and One Happy Camper (OHC) sponsors, Harlam provides very generous scholarship through the Mitch Perlmeter Scholarship Fund and other programs.
 Gifts from Harlam are made confidentially through an anonymous/needs-based process facilitated by the camp's Financial Assistance Committee.

-You can also refer to the 2019 Financial Assistance Resources for Families and 2019 Financial Assistance Application Instructions documents for all of the relevant information about financial assistance.
+Until the 2020 information is available, you can refer to the 2019 Financial Assistance Resources for Families and 2019 Financial Assistance Application Instructions documents to get a sense of the resources and process.
 Please feel free to contact Cori Miller, our Camper Care & Enrollment Manager, at CMiller@URJ.org or 610-668-0423, ext.
 1033 with any questions.

 Please use the dropdown menu below to explore additional information about financial assistance at Camp Harlam.